To make your transition to homeschooling a little easier, we recommend you follow these "assignments" to get you started.

 Learn more about fulfilling the law at our Law Summary page.
 This summary briefly outlines the requirements for homeschooling in Maine.
 Contact the HOME Office or your Regional Representative if you need some clarification.

-Subscribe to The HOME Digest and HOME Email Updates.
-The HOME Digest will keep you informed of state and national news, annual events and field trips, conventions, etc. Also, it will provide interesting and informative articles on many topics related to homeschooling.
+Subscribe to HOMEschooling in Maine and HOME Email Updates.
+The HOMEschooling in Maine magazine will keep you informed of state and national news, annual events and field trips, conventions, etc. Also, it will provide interesting and informative articles on many topics related to homeschooling.
 You will want to subscribe to receive HOME's Email Updates via email, as well.
 Join HOME on facebook, too.
 Become a follower of Homeschoolers of Maine on facebook for daily news and encouragement (see the facebook icon to the right)!
 All of these avenues of support will keep you updated and connected with all that is going on in the Maine homeschooling community.

 Choose or plan your curriculum.
 There are so many choices here!
 It can seem overwhelming.
-Begin by purchasing Cathy Duffy's 100 Top Picks Curriculum Manual to aid in your planning.
+Begin with Cathy Duffy's 102 Top Picks for Homeschool Curriculum to aid in your planning.
 A convention or curriculum fair will also be important, so that you can see materials and talk with others about them.
 (Visit our Event Calendar for all upcoming event information.)
 Contact the HOME Office at 763-2880 for free curriculum counseling, and to make an appointment to browse the resources we have at the office.

 Get organized.
 Decide when, where, and how you will homeschool.
 A certain amount of routine and orderliness (within reason) will help you to accomplish your goals.
 For example, your day might begin with chores, a quiet devotional time and "formal" school work.
 After lunch might be the best time for hands-on activities, projects and classes or activities outside of the home.
 In the evening, you might plan to have family read-aloud time.
 Every family is different.
 During the first few weeks you will find what is most comfortable and workable for you.

 Make a prayerful decision to homeschool.
-Before embarking on this great adventure it is important to come before the Lord as a family and ask for His guidance and His blessing in what He as asked of you.
-It will be a step in faith for you, but the Lord will be walking with you.
+Before embarking on this great adventure, pray as a family for wisdom and guidance.
+This will be a step in faith for you, but the Lord will be walking with you.
 You need not be afraid.

 Remember to be flexible and adjust when needs change.
 Life changes, people change, situations change.
 Feel free to adjust and allow for the circumstances of "real life" to enhance and not hinder your home education plan.